Lab 1 - Getting Started with GEE - Hello World

 Saving your first script

-Click on the Get link button.
-This will generate a URL for your code.
+Click on the Get Link button to generate a shareable URL for your code.

 Get link button location